zeyang1225/zeyang1225.github.io/_includes/research.md

   <ul>
      <li>   Winner of $14,000 USD academic grant of 2023 IMA Research Foundation Special Call<br></li>
      <li>   Presented at 33rd Conference on Financial Economics and Accounting, 2023 Boston Accounting Student Symposium, 2023 ECGI Young Scholar Workshop (invited), 2023 AAA Annual Meeting, 2023 Haskayne and Fox Accounting Conference, 2023 CAAA Annual Meeting, 2023 McGill Accounting Research Conference, 2023 Hawai'i Accounting Research Conference, 2022 AAA/Deloitte Foundation Doctoral Consortium</li>
+   <li><details>
+  <summary>Abstract</summary>
+This study documents a positive and significant association between a firm’s use of climate-linked metrics in executive pay and its outsourced emissions to the supply chain.
+Using a sample of 870 listed U.S. firms, I find that firms with better internal corporate governance, better financial performance, and lower growth opportunities are more likely to use climate-linked pay.
+Such pay schemes are followed by an increase in upstream suppliers’ emissions, and a decrease in firms’ direct emissions.
+This effect is more pronounced among firms with greater climate pressure, greater bargaining power over suppliers, and lower external monitoring.
+To explore potential mechanisms, I show that firms with climate-linked pay facilitate emissions outsourcing by initiating (terminating) fewer (more) contracts with suppliers from regions with higher emissions costs.
+Overall, my findings highlight the potential impact of climate-linked metrics in executive compensation on the supply chain.
+</details></li>
   </ul>
  </ul>
 </div>